 If you are working for a new customer and unsure of their payment reputation, it’s best that you prepare a contract or at least put it in black and while via emails.
 I know of clients who ghost on freelancers after work done, and clients who suddenly decide on a lower rate during payment time.

-This is a hard section to advice, because I admit that I myself don’t use contracts for most of my clients as we have a trust system.
+This is a hard section to advise, because I admit that I myself don’t use contracts for most of my clients as we have a trust system.
 This might be stupid of me, and I might regret it, but so far, so good.
 On the rare occasions that my clients don’t pay, I hound them for payment in every way I can and refuse to provide more work until the payment is done.
 Depending on how it plays out, I may continue or terminate that work relationship.

 The thing about contracts is that yes, technically it can protect you.
-However, even if you take them to court, it won’t be cost-effective to you as there will be legal costs.
+However, even if you take them to court, it won’t be cost-effective for you as there will be legal costs.
 So yes, we’re talking about protection, but recourse mechanism through contracts takes so much time, money and effort that I’m not sure it’s even worth doing if it’s for a small amount of work, for less than RM1k.

 I’m not a lawyer, and I welcome any type of legal advice here to make this section stronger :/